-Summary of a talk given by neurophysiologist Art Mallinson, PhD, to the BC Balance and Dizziness Disorders Society at St. Paul’s Hospital on November 18, 2015.
+Summary of a talk given by neurophysiologist Art Mallinson, PhD, to the Canadian Balance and Dizziness Disorders Society at St. Paul’s Hospital on November 18, 2015.
 Dr. Mallinson performs clinical vestibular assessments in the Neuro-Otology Unit at Vancouver General Hospital and is a clinical instructor in the Faculty of Medicine at the University of British Columbia.
 View Dr. Mallinson's presentation on YouTube

 Dr. Mallinson’s presentation is directed at friends and family to help them understand why those with balance and dizziness disorders can look so good when they feel so unwell.

 Vestibular disorders are poorly understood and can cause frustration for patients and medical professionals alike.
 As W.B.
 Matthews, a British neurologist, said, “This frequently means that after exhaustive enquiry it will still not be entirely clear what it is that the patient feels is wrong and even less so why he feels it.”

 Journey of a dizzy patient

 I feel dizzy and unwell and go to see my doctor.
 I’ve no idea what’s wrong, but at least the doctor will tell me my ears look lovely, my hearing is good, and I probably don’t have a brain tumour – that’s a relief!

 The doctor says more information is needed.
 I’m referred to an ear specialist who asks even more questions and sends me to a clinic that performs special balance tests.
 The wait to get an appointment is long.
 I start to wonder if these tests will serve any purpose.
 Did the specialist just want to get me out of the office?